Northern Lehigh High School

 Northern Lehigh High School is a public high school located in Slatington, Pennsylvania.
-It is the only high school in the Northern Lehigh School District.
-Students in grades 9 through 12 from Slatington, Walnutport, and Washington Township in the Lehigh Valley region of eastern Pennsylvania attend the high school.
+The school is the high school in Northern Lehigh School District, and serves students in ninth through 12th grades from Slatington, Walnutport, and Washington Township in the Lehigh Valley region of eastern Pennsylvania attend the high school.

-As of the 2021-22 school year, the school had an enrollment of 470 students, according to National Center for Education Statistics data.
+As of the 2023–24 school year, the school had an enrollment of 481 students, according to National Center for Education Statistics data.

-Northern Lehigh competes in the District XI athletic division of the Pennsylvania Interscholastic Athletic Association and is a member of the Colonial League.
+Northern Lehigh High School competes in the District XI athletic division of the Pennsylvania Interscholastic Athletic Association and is a member of the Colonial League.

 History

-The current high school building was completed in 1981.
-An addition was added in 2000 for a new library and art room.
-Prior buildings, which housed the school include:
+Present-day Northern Lehigh High School was founded in 1890.
+Between 1890 and the opening of the present school in 1982, the school had three prior locations.
+In 2000, an addition to the present school was completed, adding a new library and art room.

+Since its 1890 opening and prior to the opening of the present Northern Lehigh High School in 1982, the school was based at three other locations: